-More than 40 years have passed since 30 bands and artists were part of rock history as performers at the original Woodstock festival.
+Forty five years have come and gone since 30 bands and artists were part of rock history as performers at the original Woodstock festival.
 For some, careers were launched.
 For others, it was just another gig (albeit with an audience of half a million.)
 Some are gone, some have faded into history, and some are alive, well, and still making music.

 Prior to Woodstock, her music strongly reflected her opposition to the Viet Nam war and her passion for the protection of human rights.
 Since Woodstock, she has expanded her activism to include the environment, the death penalty, gay and lesbian rights, poverty, and the Iraq war.
 Her most recent album, Day After Tomorrow was released in 2008, and she continues to maintain a heavy tour schedule.